FAQs About PURCH

 As excellent diagnosticians, PURCH students are challenged to think critically about current models of care.

-As leaders who can be led, students are challenged to embrace innovative opportunities for improving patient and physician experiences and to advocate for their patients.
+As leaders who can be led, students are challenged to embrace innovative opportunities and partnerships for improving patient and physician experiences and to advocate for their patients.